 This focus area is governed by the Group Policy – Environment.

 Buy-back programs, also known as take-back or upgrade programs, reduce the amount of electronic waste by extending the product usage of mobile devices that are often in good working condition.
 All Telia companies in the Nordics and Baltics offer such buy-back programs.
 The devices are sold to local partners who either data wipe and resell them, or when unusable send them to recycling.
-Recycling partners in these markets (except Denmark) are ISO 14001 certified.

 More information can be found in our Annual and Sustainability Report.